reelgirly/Flex-2-15-Haswell-/GUIDE.md

 - move all files to another folder
 - remove everything except DSDT.aml and the SSDT*.aml files
 - remove SSDT-1.aml, SSDT-4x.aml
-- disassembly all at once by "iasl -da -dl *.aml" in terminal where files are located
+- disassembly all at once by "iasl -da -dl DSDT* SSDT*" in terminal where files are located
 - then delete/move all AML files and just leave the DSL in this folder